-The Vermont Personal Injury Lawyers at Sylvester & Brow have successfully represented people injured, or the families of people killed, in claims involving automobile, truck, motorcycle, and bicycle accidents, medical malpractice, wrongful death, recreation accidents, premises liability, carbon monoxide poisoning, defective products, nursing home neglect, and all other manner of personal injury claims.
+The Vermont Personal Injury Lawyers at Sylvester & Brow have successfully represented people injured, or the families of people killed, in accidents involving automobiles, trucks, motorcycles, and bicycles, medical malpractice, wrongful death, recreation accidents, ski accidents, premises liability, carbon monoxide poisoning, defective products, nursing home neglect, and all other manner of personal injury claims.

 Best Lawyers, the legal profession’s oldest peer review publication, top rates Alan Sylvester and Michael Brow in the area of personal injury litigation-plaintiffs.
 Alan has been selected as Personal Injury Lawyer of the Year in Burlington, Vermont by Best Lawyers.
 Alan has also been selected as one of the Top 100 Personal Injury Lawyers in New England by Super Lawyers Magazine following a multi-step nomination process, including peer review and independent evaluation.